julien-c/conferencer/docs/4-views.md

 ## Pages

 Those are pages used by the various routes predefined, and most actually match the route they're presenting.
-These pages can be overriden as well.
+These pages can be overridden as well.

 - **articles/article**, a single Article
 - **articles/articles**, all Articles